DexMV: Imitation Learning for Dexterous Manipulation from Human Videos

-\textbf{Following Human Demonstrations.} Another line of work in imitation learning is to train policies to follow the expert demonstrations~\cite{liu2018imitation, Peng2018s, Pathak2018, Sharma2018, Sermanet2018, sharma19thirdperson, smith2019avid, garcia2020physics, peng2020learning,sieb2020graph}.
-For example, Garcia-Hernando \etal~\cite{garcia2020physics} propose to use RL to map an estimated hand pose from a user RGB-D image to a virtual robot hand.
-The robot hand can execute the same trajectory by following the human hand videos.
-Instead of repeating one expert trajectory, we emphasize that DexMV is about learning a policy that can be generalized to different goals, object arrangements, and configurations.
+\textbf{Following Human Demonstrations.} Another line of work is to train policies to follow the expert demonstrations \cite{liu2018imitation,Peng2018s,Pathak2018,Sharma2018,sieb2020graph,garcia2020physics,xiong2021learning,Sermanet2018,sharma19thirdperson,smith2019avid,peng2020learning}.
+For example, Garcia-Hernando \etal~\cite{garcia2020physics} propose to use RL to followed estimated human hand poses with a virtual robot hand.
+The robot can execute the same trajectory by following human videos.
+Instead of repeating one expert trajectory, we emphasize that DexMV is about learning a policy that generalized to different goals and object configurations.